vyorkin/vyorkin/README.md

 🏢 Currently I’m doing blockchain R&D with the Substrate framework and EVM/Solidity

+👀 I audit smart contracts on Immunify and
+Code4Arena and participate in blockchain hackatons

 ❤️ Rust, Haskell, PureScript, OCaml and Coq

 🔥 A big Nix and NixOS fan